SEIZURE/FORFEITURE PUBLICATION INFORMATION:

 I am taking this opportunity to inform you that the Pinellas County Sheriff’s Office and the St. Petersburg Police Department are proposing to enter into a Memorandum of Understanding delineating the amount of U. S. Department of Justice, Justice Assistance Grant (JAG) funds each will receive.

-The information which follows provides information on the JAG, as well as the County’s and the City’s proposed use of JAG funds.
+The information which follows provides details on the JAG, as well as the County’s and the City’s proposed use of JAG funds.

 It has been determined that the County and City have a disparate allocation of JAG funds in that the City is scheduled to receive one and one half times more than the County, while the County bears more than 50% of the costs of incarceration that arise for Part 1 violent crimes reported by the geographically constituent units.